yuqiao1205/travelwise/README.md

    - The frontend will run on `http://localhost:3000` and you can access the TravelWise application at that URL.

 1. NOTE: You can use the [Caddy](https://caddyserver.com/) to expose the application to HTTPS.

+## Additional Information

+When you first run the application, to access all features such as commenting, liking, and following, please register before logging in.
+Alternatively, if you prefer to log in directly, input the username: yanpeng and password: sfuser.

+Thank you for checking out this project!
+I hope you find it useful and enjoyable to explore.